a2hop/ndpresponder-c/README.md

 ## Features

 - Responds to ICMPv6 neighbor solicitations for configured IPv6 subnets
+- Supports excluded subnets that will not be responded to (using "nix" prefix)
 - Monitors Docker containers and automatically responds for their IPv6 addresses
 - Sends gratuitous neighbor advertisements for new Docker container IPs
-- Configurable via command-line arguments
+- Configurable via command-line arguments or configuration file

 ## Improvements Over Original